NecRaul/dotfiles/README.md

 # dotfiles

-My dotfiles and setup script for Arch Linux.
+My dotfiles and post-install script for Arch Linux.

 ## Installation